Guide to America’s National Parks – Our top picks

 The Apostle Islands can be found on the beautiful shores of Lake Superior in northern Wisconsin and offer some of the most incredible scenery for camping, kayaking or canoeing to be found anywhere.
 This is a lakeshore consisting of a wonderful mix of wind-swept beaches, pristine forests, historic lighthouses and of course the stunning and secluded twenty-two islands, twenty-one of which make up the Apostle Islands National Lakeshore.
-According to the National Park Service’s Apostle Island website, “the Apostle Islands National Lakeshore has more lighthouses than any other National Park Service area with eight historic towers on six islands.”
+The Apostle Islands National Lakeshore is reported to have more lighthouses than any other National Park Service area, with eight historic towers on six islands.

 The natural beauty of the Wisconsin shoreline and the Apostle Islands are a geological wonder and a testament to an ice age responsible for creating stunning scenery with jagged cliff tops, not to mention beautiful Lake Superior itself.
 Glaciers made a permanent mark on this area and there is something around every cliff top on every beachhead or island to explore.

 Read more stories on Wisconsin here.